 Shrimp Size Chart

-Walking down the seafood aisle or visiting the seafood counter at your local grocery store you may notice that there are a variety of different shrimp sizes to choose from.
+While browsing the Fulton Fish Market website, you may notice that there are a variety of different shrimp sizes to choose from.
 You know that a colossal shrimp is bigger than a small shrimp, but what does the size difference really mean?

 Different shrimp sizes are better in different recipes and can require different cooking methods.
 For example, smaller shrimp are typically found in salads while larger shrimp are used as appetizers or a main course.